History of the Binson Amplifier HiFi Company

 The Binson Factory

-Dr Bini closed his store doors for the last time in 1996 and I understand that Eric Snowball recently retired in 2011.
+Dr Bini closed his factory doors for the last time in 1996.
+Another company later took over the Binson premises and the contents of the buildings.
+The new owners did not fully appreciate the value of what they had inherited and they had the buildings cleared and the contents disposed of in local landfill.
+However, all was not lost.
+One or two savvy individuals managed to salvage some of the last remaining remnants of Bini’s legacy—keyboards, microphones and other equipment were saved from being hopelessly buried with Milan’s garbage in the ground.
 The Binson factory still stands and the building looks like it’s in pretty good shape, although it is empty and derelict inside and there’s an estate agents board outside.
-The factory is located at the intersection of Via Fermi and Via Albert Einstein (the roads on this industrial estate are named after famous scientists) in Settimo Milanese, Milan, Italy – hallowed ground for Echorec enthusiasts.
+The factory is located at the intersection of Via Fermi and Via Albert Einstein (the roads on this industrial estate are named after famous scientists) in Settimo Milanese, Milan, Italy—hallowed ground for Echorec enthusiasts.
 Sadly, Dr. Bini passed away two or three years ago at the time of writing this article (2013).
 Although Binson products are no longer manufactured, his daughter still owns the rights to the original “Binson” trademark.

 One final note.
 For Dr Bini super-quality was an absolute MUST.
 The Binson company manufactured every single component in house apart from tubes, heads and bolts.
 When asked if it would not have been cheaper to have chassis and wooden cases and moulded parts made by third party manufacturers, Dr Bini replied, “Sure it would have been cheaper, but then it would not be Binson stuff anymore!”.